akka/akka/akka-docs/src/main/paradox/java/remoting-artery.md

 Best practice is that Akka remoting nodes should only be accessible from the adjacent network.

-It is also security best-practice to [disable the Java serializer](#disable-java-serializer-java-artery) because of its multiple [known attack surfaces](https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995).
+It is also security best practice to @ref:[disable the Java serializer](#disabling-the-java-serializer) because of its multiple [known attack surfaces](https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995).

 ### Untrusted Mode